This is our Story of our Road to Reliance…

 On January 29, 2021, I got a phone call that said my son-in-law was shot in killed.
 We were devastated.
 We were making arrangements to go back to Pittsburgh to help my oldest daughter and her 3 kids through this hard time.
 The day before we were to leave, I got the call that no parent ever wants to receive.
 My 26-year-old son had passed away suddenly.
 Immediately we left for Pennsylvania.
 I did not return to my home in Florida until April 2021, 3 months later.

-When I returned, I struggled, I was grieving, confused, and I really didn’t want to go forward with anything.
+When I returned, I struggled, I was grieving, and confused, and I really didn’t want to go forward with anything.
 I did not want to start over and I had no drive or direction at all.

 Over the 3 months that I was gone, again the gardens died, and the grass grew.
 There was a lot to do and I did not know where to start.

 Thoughts of my Son

-I remembered my son telling me over the Christmas Holiday last year that he thought something good was going to happen for me this year.
+I remembered my son telling me over the Christmas Holiday in 2020 that he thought something good was going to happen for me this year.
 I laughed it off.
 And now, with his passing so suddenly, I couldn’t even imagine ANYTHING good coming from this year.

 Then I remembered teaching my 4 children when they were growing up that when things go wrong how you need to think about what you learned from it and do something different to change the outcome.
 AHA!

 The Answer Became Clear

 I thought about how my pantry was bare every time we came back home.
 And about all that spoiled food.
-I thought about how we were so panicked because we had no power or running water and I thought about the gardens that diminished and how I should have harvested sooner and preserved better.
+I thought about how we were so panicked because we had no power or running water and I thought about the gardens that diminished and how I should have harvested sooner and preserved them better.

 Then I also realized that we actually prospered with no electricity!
 Heck, we boiled water on a gas stove so we could take hot baths.
 We used oil lamps and we even collected and purified rainwater to cook with!
 We actually learned how to live without a fridge or freezer.